Lakemast/WifiCar/README.md

 <img src="/README/wificar-schematic.PNG" height="75%" width="75%">

 **Notice that you must connect H Brigde pins accordingly to IN1,IN2,IN3,IN4,ENA,ENB in the schematic.**
 **VU must be connected to 5V output of H Brigde.
 Connect the GND of the H Brigde and PCB to battery GND.
-Now connect positive pole of your battery simultaneously to 12V of H Bridge and to VBAT+(*VIN in the schematics*) of the PCB**.
-(ESTÁ CONFUSO!
-MELHORAR!)
+Now connect positive pole of your battery simultaneously to 12V of H Bridge and to VBAT+**.
+(Seria bom um diagrama de conexão!)

 <img src="https://i.pinimg.com/564x/ae/a5/00/aea500ba31f99047ac2ef4dfd375453d.jpg" height="40%" width="40%">